docker/docs/storage/storagedriver/overlayfs-driver.md

 OverlayFS is supported if you meet the following prerequisites:

-- The `overlay2` driver is supported for Docker EE and recommended for Docker CE.
+- The `overlay2` driver is supported for Docker EE 17.06.02-ee5 and later and recommended for Docker CE.

 - The `overlay` driver is allowed but not recommended for Docker CE.